cran/ham/README.md

 #> Interpretations: DID
 #> --------------------
 #> The intercept represents the starting point of the control
-#> group's trend line at the baseline period (Time 1): 4.145.
+#> group's trend line at the baseline period (Time 1): 4.172.
 #>
 #> Period is the change in the control group's los value trend
 #> line after the baseline period.
 There was a significant increase
-#> for the control group after the baseline period: 0.12.
+#> for the control group after the baseline period: 0.108.
 #>
-#> DID estimates the average treatment effect on the treated
-#> group (ATET).
-This represents the difference in the mean
+#> DID estimates the difference in mean overall level between
-#> overall level between the intervention and control groups.
+#> the intervention and both the non-intervention period/group.
 #> In other words, there was a non-significant increase in the
-#> mean los by 0.101 for the intervention group.
+#> mean los by 0.148 for the intervention group.
 #>
 #> DID.Trend is the difference in the intervention group's
 #> trend line after the intervention period started (> Time 1).
 #> The intervention group had a significant decrease in trend
-#> of the mean los by -0.193 after the intervention started.
+#> of the mean los by -0.196 after the intervention started.
 #>
 #> If there are additional variables in the model then the coefficients
 #> above represent the effects after controlling for the other variables.